devjack/pride.codes/content/press.md

 type="press"
 +++

+PRESS RELEASE
+HOLD FOR RELEASE UNTIL 18/09/2017

+### Pride Codes Launches to Great Success

-Sydney based technologists Patrick Murray and Jack Skinner have come up with a delightfully simple set of rainbow flags that website owners can add to their online presence.
+*SYDNEY, Australia - September 18, 2017* — Sydney based technologists Patrick Murray and Jack Skinner have come up with a delightfully simple set of rainbow flags that website owners can add to their online presence.
 The two started the project as a way for technology businesses to actively call out their support for LGBTQI+ staff and hope that the project will grow into other industries as well.

 The website [https://pride.codes](https://pride.codes) offers a simple collection of open source code designed to make it easy for any website admin, regardless of technical skills, to fly a rainbow.
 Just choose a flag, and follow the instructions and let pride.codes do the rest.